Godavari Maha Pushkaram: Background

-Pushkaram is an Indian festival dedicated to worshiping of 12 sacred rivers.
+Pushkaram is an Hindu festival dedicated to worshiping of 12 sacred rivers.
 The celebration happens annually, once in 12 years along each river.
 Each river is associated with a zodiac sign, and the river for each year's festival is based on which sign Bruhaspathi (Jupiter) is in at the time.
 It is believed that bathing in the sacred river during Pushkaram cleanses the devotees of their sins.

 Godavari is one of the 12 sacred rivers, and the Godavari Pushkaram takes place once every 12 years, when the Jupiter is in the Leo sign.
 The Maha Pushkaram ("Great Pushkaram") takes place once every 144 years.

 Festival dates

 The 2015 Godavari Pushkaram is believed to be a Maha Pushkaram, which happens once in 144 years.
-During the year 2015, Jupiter enters Leo on 14 July 2015 (Tuesday) at 6.26 AM, when the Maha Pushkaram begins, and ends after 12 days on 25 July 2015 (Saturday).
+In 2015, Jupiter enters Leo on 14 July 2015 (Tuesday) at 6.26 AM IST, when the Maha Pushkaram begins, and ends after 12 days on 25 July 2015 (Saturday).

-Multiple almanac writers and other skeptics have disputed that the 2015 Godavari Pushkaram is a "Maha Pushkaram".
+Multiple almanac writers and other skeptics have disputed that the 2015 Godavari Pushkaram was a "Maha Pushkaram".
 According to Hanmanthavajjula Subrahmanya Sarma, the president of State Drukghanitha Almanac Writers’ Association, the "theory of 144 years is a myth", and nobody knows "who calculated it and how they calculated it".

 Details of locations

 The places on the banks of the Godavari River where pilgrims visit famous temples are in the five districts of Telangana and Andhra Pradesh.
-The notable places are Manthani, Basar, Dharmapuri, Koti Lingala, Kaleshwaram, Bhadrachalam in Telangana and Rajahmundry, Kovvur, Narasapuram, Antarvedi in Andhra Pradesh.
+The notable places are Manthani, Basar, Dharmapuri, Koti Lingala, Kaleshwaram and Bhadrachalam in Telangana and Rajahmundry, Kovvur, Narasapuram, Antarvedi in Andhra Pradesh.

 Facilities

 The Maha Pushkaram festival in 2015 attracted 4.81 crore people in Andhra Pradesh and 5.7 crore people in the Telangana state link from all parts of India.
 On this occasion, it is essential to take a holy dip in the Godavari River to get the supposed benefits of better physical and mental abilities.
-The Governments of Andhra Pradesh and Telangana have made all arrangements for this event in their respective states by constructing ghats for bathing and improving road communications, basic amenities of water supply and sanitation, and security.
-In Andhra Pradesh. the budget allocated for improvement of infrastructure facilities is INR 1,295 crores.
+The Governments of Andhra Pradesh and Telangana have made all arrangements for this event in their respective states by constructing ghats for bathing and improving roadways, basic amenities of water supply and sanitation, and security.
+In Andhra Pradesh. the budget allocated for improvement of infrastructure facilities was INR 1,295 crores.